 In this particular patient example, you cannot even see where the antihelix would be due to the severe lateralization of her ear.
 The ear should actually be positioned more posteriorly, or toward the back of the head.
 In the adjacent photo, the red curved line indicates more where the helical rim, or outside border of the auricle, should be positioned.

 On base view of the average otoplasty candidate, you can also see how the auricle literally sticks out off of the side of the head.

-Ideally, otoplasty, or ear reshaping, is performed around 5-6 years of age.
-At that point in our development, the ear is relatively well formed.
+Otoplasty can be performed once the ears are fully developed, which can vary but typically occurs around the age of five.2 At that point in our development, the ear is relatively well formed.
 In fact, the ear typically does not grow any further after this age.
 This is also around the time that young boys and girls are beginning to go to school.
 With prominent or overly large ears, these patients can potentially be the target of ridicule from other kids.
 From a social perspective, timing of otoplasty around this age is considered nearly ideal if it can help avoid this type of unwanted social pressure.
-That being said, a significant number of Dr. Hilinski’s otoplasty patients are quite older.
+That being said, a significant number of Dr. Hilinski’s otoplasty patients are older.
 Many patients, for one reason or another, simply do not have their surgery performed early on in life.
 Instead, they present as young adults, middle-aged and even elderly patients seeking otoplasty.